TheDeepakPanwar/Assignment_09/README.md

 Sales Amount: 15500

-Month with maximum sales: December with amount 15500
+Output: Month with maximum sales: December with amount 15500

 Month with minimum sales: April with amount 8000